urwahkhalid00/urwahkhalid00/README.md

 ## 🌟About Me

-- 🔭 I’m currently enhancing my Django and Flask projects with RESTful APIs
+- 🔭 Currently working on RESTful APIs with Django and Flask
-- 🌱 Learning PostgreSQL and advanced database design
+- 🌱 Exploring advanced database design with PostgreSQL
-- 👯 I’m looking to collaborate on open source projects and challenging tasks
+- 👯 Open to collaborating on open-source and impactful projects
-- 💬 Ask me about Python and problem-solving
+- 💬 Ask me about Python, APIs, or solving tricky problems
-- ⚡ Fun fact: I love challenges and learning new things every day!
+- ⚡ Fun fact: I'm a fast learner who enjoys pushing boundaries!

 ---